freszczypior/hrsBottega/README.md

 #hrs

-An application that helps in managing employees and users.
+Application for managing employees and users.

 Hibernate, Spring